stanistan/stanistan.github.io/content/writes/building-view-trees-in-go-part-5.md

 mux.Handle("/empty", HTTPHandler{empty})
 ```

+Every change we make to how we represent requets/renderables and handlers
+will be captured in these tests going forward.

 {{ veun_diff(patch=23) }}

-## Composing RequestRenderables
+## Composing RequestRenderable

-I'm a big fan of interfaces that work well together and are self-consistent,
+I'm a big fan of interfaces that work well together and are self-consistent.
-views/renderables compose well together -- this is how we get render trees, that
+Views and renderables compose well together (using slots and delegation), we
-continue to maintain the same abstraction.
+are making trees of views after all.
+And the tree itself is renderable, just
+like a node in the tree is-- at some point we don't really have to care too
+much.

 Turns out we have a very similar pattern available to us with `RequestRenderable`
-types as well.
+types.

-### Why
+### Why do we even care?

 In a real world web application, you are going to end up up with standard a container
 view at the top level signifying the `<html>...` and whatever application and page chrome